What is the Liver?

 Diseases of the Liver

 Several diseases states can affect the liver.
-Some of the diseases are Wilson's Disease, hepatitis (an inflammation of the liver), liver cancer, and cirrhosis (a chronic inflammation that progresses ultimately to organ failure).
-Alcohol alters the metabolism of the liver, which can have overall detrimental effects if alcohol is taken over long periods of time.
+Some of the diseases are jaundice, Wilson's Disease, hepatitis (an inflammation of the liver), liver cancer, and cirrhosis (a chronic inflammation that progresses ultimately to organ failure).
+Alcohol alters the metabolism of the liver, which can have overall detrimental effects if alcohol is taken over long periods of time. **Many babies are born with jaundice.

 Hemochromatosis can cause liver problems.